 How to prevent foundation damage

 While catastrophic losses are unavoidable, there are ways to safeguard your foundation and reduce the risk of loss from preventable damage.
-Here are our top tips for preventing homeowners foundation issues:
+Here are some tips for preventing homeowners foundation issues:

-• Get a home inspection before moving in: Before you buy your home, ensure that a home inspection by a qualified inspector is done.
-The inspection should include a careful look at your foundation so you will have a better idea of any problems you’re likely to face after the sale.
+• Get a home inspection before moving in: Before buying your home, you should get a home inspection from a qualified inspector.
+The inspection should include a careful look at your foundation so you will have a better idea of any problems you might face after the sale (or whether you should back out of the deal).

-• Maintain your soil: The soil near your home should be neither too wet nor too dry — both can put a strain on the foundation.
-Water should drain away from the structure during heavy rainfalls, and during drought-like conditions, it may be helpful to water the soil thoroughly with a hose.
+• Maintain your soil: The soil near your home should be neither too wet nor too dry — both can strain the foundation.
+During drought-like conditions, it may be helpful to water the soil thoroughly with a hose.

 • Check your grading: You want water to drain away from your home when it rains.
 Aim to have at least 6 inches of grading away from your house in the 10 feet surrounding it.